gvwilson/thirdbit/src/fiction/iffy/index.md

 *The world slowed down.
-Angles and vectors and trajectories painted crisp colored lines across wireframe renderings of the ship and the pier.
+Angles and vectors and trajectories painted crisp colored lines across wireframe renderings of the ship and the pier.*

-/ the drone RTHDR172 was banking to attack
+*/ the drone RTHDR172 was banking to attack*

-/ the railgun RTHFG1343 was fully operational
+*/ the railgun RTHFG1343 was fully operational*

-/ the other drone RTHDR206's impact had knocked RTHFG1343 out of position by 1.7 meters
+*/ the other drone RTHDR206's impact had knocked RTHFG1343 out of position by 1.7 meters*

-/ but it was still upright capacitors intact and pivoting as it acquired another target
+*/ but it was still upright capacitors intact and pivoting as it acquired another target*

-/ human unarmored bearing ninety-seven degrees elevation thirty-eight point four degrees range twenty-one point two two meters
+*/ human unarmored bearing ninety-seven degrees elevation thirty-eight point four degrees range twenty-one point two two meters*

-/ negligible lateral velocity
+*/ negligible lateral velocity*

-/ no need to compensate for the slight obstruction of the ship's taffrail
+*/ no need to compensate for the slight obstruction of the ship's taffrail*

-"No!" she screamed.
+"No!"
+Iffy screamed.
 Her command struck the railgun's tiny core with more force than the drone had struck its housing.
 Five redundant security systems toppled over,